mikayelh/PillSearch-Activeloop/blog_post.md

 ## Activeloop Visualizer

-To show the images returned after the search, an Activeloop tool called Visualizer was used.
-This tool allows you to interact with the Deep Lake dataset and view the images that have been saved in the datasets by rendering them directly into HTML.
+To show the images returned after the search, the Activeloop rendering engine called Visualizer was used.
+This functionality allows us to view the data present in the Deep Lake by loading it in HTML format.
+It was then possible to embed the Activeloop visualization engine into our RAG applications.

 <img src="gradio_ui_results.webp" alt="Gradio UI Image"/>